SumaAcharya/sumaacharya.github.io/aboutme.md

 ### A movie buff:

 Always enjoy thriller/action/comedy genre of movies and even monologue dramas.
-A big fan of the <b> 'Avengers'</b> espcially <b> Mr. Stark </b>from Iron-Man series.
+A big fan of the <b> 'Avengers'</b> especially <b> Mr. Stark </b>from the Iron-Man series.
 During school days, was part of speech, drama and dramatics club, were in I have participated in various monologues , public-speaking and play competitions and won accolades too.